Chair: Laura Davies

 Members: 28

-Meeting frequency: Full task force meets 3 times a semester and the three sub-committee meet bi-weekly
+Meeting frequency: Full task force meets three times a semester and the three sub-committees meet biweekly

 Charge: